-OSU Extension will host a virtual three part “Planning for the Future of Your Farm” workshop on February 15, 22 and March 1, 2021 from 6:30 to 8:30 p.m. via Zoom.
-This workshop will challenge farm families to actively plan for the future of the farm business.
+Each year, OSU Extension holds “Planning for the Future of Your Farm” workshops in different locations across Ohio.
+These workshops challenge farm families to actively plan for the future of the farm business.
 This workshop is designed to help farm families learn strategies and tools to successfully create a succession and estate plan that helps you transfer your farm’s ownership, management, and assets to the next generation.
 Learn how to have the crucial conversations about the future of your farm.

 Topics discussed during this series include:

 - Planning for the Transition of Control

 - Communication and Conflict Management during Farm Transfer